 Please keep the following in mind when reviewing the likelihood of admission figures:

-- All likelihood of admission percentages reflect admission data for the fall 2020 full-time entering class.
-This data may or may not reflect current admission probabilities at a given law school for 2022 admission.
+- All likelihood of admission percentages reflect admission data for the fall 2021 full-time entering class.
+This data may or may not reflect current admission probabilities at a given law school.

 - In the reporting of the data by the law schools, the highest LSAT score was used for candidates who had multiple scores.

-- Law schools consider many factors in the admission process other than UGPA and LSAT score, including letters of recommendation, work experience, personal statements, extracurricular and civic activities, diversity of classes, and many others.
+- Law school decision-makers consider many factors in the admission process other than undergraduate GPA and LSAT score, including letters of recommendation, work experience, personal statements, extracurricular and civic activities, life experiences, breadth of undergraduate curriculum, and many others.
 Learn more about how law schools make admission decisions.

 - Most applicants apply to a number of law schools based on a range of admission possibilities and other criteria.
 This search is designed to help you identify a number of schools, based on overlapping ranges.
 To research schools more in-depth, use the links provided to visit each law school’s full Official Guide page.